chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/deploy.md

 yarn add -D chromatic
 ```

 Once the package is installed, [login to Chromatic](https://www.chromatic.com/start) with your GitHub account (Chromatic will only ask for lightweight permissions).
-Then we'll create a new project called name "taskbox" and sync it with the GithHub repository we've setup.
+Then we'll create a new project called name "taskbox" and sync it with the GithHub repository we've set up.

 Click `Choose GitHub repo` under collaborators and select your repo.